 Analysis: Latest government rhetoric relying on anti-trans dog-whistles

-This week, a clip of TV pundit Marianna Purkiss on GB News with Jacob Rees-Mogg went viral.
+A clip of TV pundit Marianna Purkiss on GB News with Jacob Rees-Mogg recently went viral.
 In it, she argued the government was picking 'culture war' fights to distract people from the real problems the UK faces - many caused by the government.

 This issue is no different.
 There is no proven issue with transgender pupils using bathrooms at schools.